IBM/SalesEnablement-COS-L3/docs/Part 7/04 Legal holds.md

 ![](_attachments/ATRemoveLegalHold.png)

-Now that the **legal hold** has been removed, the object can be deleted as it's retention period is set to 0 days and there are no **legal holds** on the object.
+Now that the **legal hold** has been removed, the object can be deleted, as it's retention period is set to 0 days and there are no **legal holds** on the object.

 Technical sellers should proceed to Part 8 and explore the COS command line interfaces (CLIs).